6 Things Every Expat Should Know Before Working in Denmark

 Starting for the first time in a new place can be overwhelming for a lot of people.
-It makes us feel low in terms that we should have known these things before.
-If you are just starting, have started or need a tip on how to fit in better, let us inspire you.
+It makes us feel low in terms of the fact that we should have known these things before.
+If you are just starting, have started, or need a tip on how to fit in better, let us inspire you.

 Danish: To learn or not to learn, that is the question

 You will meet a majority of Danes who will continue in Danish and praise you for doing so.
-The moral of the story is to give the impression you are trying, and people will respect, and even encourage you to do more so!
+The moral of the story is to give the impression you are trying, and people will respect and even encourage you to do more!

 A-kasse and union

 This is a super important one you must have.
-It will get mentioned around but the true reason for having these two items are to protect yourself.
+It will get mentioned around, but the true reason for having these two items is to protect yourself.
 Let’s be honest, Denmark is a really, really good country, but it’s not the best.
-No country is a utopia but Denmark is getting (super) close.
+No country is a utopia, but Denmark is getting (super) close.

-A kasse is easily seen as unemployment benefits, not dole.
+A kasse is easily seen as unemployment benefits, not the dole.
 Kontanthjælp/Dole is more seen as an absolute emergency income.
 A kasse is different as it depends on how long you studied.
-A Union is pretty straightforward as it is an organization you can contact for legal employment advice.
-As an international, you will have to remember a lot in your new home but workplace violations happen all the time in Denmark, like in every country.
+A Union is pretty straightforward, as it is an organization you can contact for legal employment advice.
+As an international, you will have to remember a lot in your new home, but workplace violations happen all the time in Denmark, like in every country.

-However, unlike every other country, Denmark has many Akasses and Unions that aren’t afraid to stand up for your rights and ensure you get the right pay.
-You will have to pay for these services unfortunately but see this as a form of work insurance.
+However, unlike every other country, Denmark has many Akasses and Unions that aren’t afraid to stand up for their rights and ensure they get the right pay.
+You will have to pay for these services, unfortunately, but see this as a form of work insurance.

-Lastly, to remember, A kasses are many but they advise for all different specific forms of employment.
-So make sure you are in the right A kasse that can help specifically you.
+Lastly, to remember, there are many cases, but they advise for all different specific forms of employment.
+So make sure you are in the right A kasse that can help you specifically.

 Job search in Denmark

-You might be coming to Denmark with a plan on how to find a job.
-A recruiter or someone with experience in your home country might have given you some tips on how to brush up your CV, motivational letter or application…
+You might be coming to Denmark with a plan for finding a job.
+A recruiter or someone with experience in your home country might have given you some tips on how to brush up your CV, motivational letter, or application…

-Be aware that in Denmark (and Scandianvia in general) there is a different approach to the job search due to the working culture in Denmark.
-There is a lot of things to consider and Danes tend to focus on things Americans (or people from your county) might not feel important.
+Be aware that in Denmark (and Scandinavia in general), there is a different approach to the job search due to the working culture in Denmark.
+There are a lot of things to consider, and Danes tend to focus on things Americans (or people from your country) might not feel are important.

 If you need help with understanding how to prepare yourself for a job interview or what you need to include in your CV and application, keep following this blog or fill out a free assessment on our contact page so I can get in touch with you.